AdityaKumar-Tiwari/pdf-to-word-converter/README.md

 # pdf-to-word-converter
-a PDF to Word converter to enable users to easily convert PDF documents to Word.
+This is a PDF to Word converter to enable users to easily convert PDF documents to Word.